-1) First, what qualifications do I need to open a nursery?
+1. What qualifications do I need to open a nursery?

 If you plan on managing the nursery yourself, you will need childcare qualifications and experience.
 The manager of a nursery must have at least two years experience as a qualified nursery nurse, 1-2 years experience in a supervisory role, and a relevant nursery qualification.

-2) Next, how do I find qualified nursery staff?
+2. How do I find qualified nursery staff?

+When starting a nursery, staff should be at the forefront of your business plan.
 All your members of staff must be deemed ‘suitable’ to look after children.
 That means they’ll have had the appropriate police checks.
 At least half of your staff will need to hold a minimum level 2 qualification for a day-care setting.

 - Use the government’s early years qualifications tool to check if someone’s qualifications allow them to work in an early years setting: qualifications finder